Reclaimed Wood Flooring Cleaning and Maintenance.

 UV rays from the sun shining through the windows can slightly alter the color of the wood over many years.
 It’s essential to occasionally move rugs and carpets to avoid getting different rug-shaped spots over time.

-Try to avoid using plastic, rubber, or foam-backed mats as they could cause discoloration.
+Avoid using plastic, rubber, or foam-backed mats, as they could cause discoloration.
 Instead, use a high-quality vinyl rug underlay to prevent rugs and carpets from slipping when you walk over them.

 Furniture

 Apply soft felt pads on the feet of your furniture and chairs to avoid scratching the floor finish.
-Make sure the pads are free from harsh chemicals or any “wonder materials” that could wind up ruining the rich patina.
+Ensure the pads are free from harsh chemicals or “wonder materials” that could ruin the rich patina.

 Reclaimed Wooden Floor Maintenance

-There are several crucial things that you should not do when it comes to cleaning your reclaimed wood floors:
+There are several things to avoid when cleaning your reclaimed wood floors:

-- Avoid using Swiffer cleaning products on reclaimed hardwood floors, as it makes it almost impossible to refinish the wood.
+• Avoid using Swiffer cleaning products, as they make it almost impossible to refinish the wood.

-- Do not use oil soaps, liquid or paste wax products, or other industrial cleaners that contain citrus oils, lemon oil, tung oil, silicon, or ammonia.
+• Stay away from oil soaps and liquid or paste wax products.
+Also, don't use heavy-duty cleaners containing citrus oils, lemon oil, tung oil, silicon, or ammonia.

 Daily and Weekly Cleaning

 Regularly sweep your floors with a soft-bristle broom.
-Fine sand, dirt, or grit particles from Fido’s or Mitten’s paws—or the kid’s soccer cleats—will act like sandpaper and create fine scratch marks in your floor’s finish.
-You may not notice it immediately, but these fine lines will catch the indoor light and seem like they’re magnified 10x in size.
+Fine sand, dirt, or grit from your pet's paws or kid's soccer cleats can act like sandpaper and scratch the floor.
+You might not see it right away, but these tiny scratches can reflect indoor light and appear ten times larger.

 Renewing Your Antique Wooden Floor